 Wine + Market

 Aptly named, Wine + Market has a little bit of everything.
 Gleaming white subway tiles line the walls, and rustic baguettes and pastries from local bakeries fill the counters.
 And then there’s the wine.
-Master sommelier and owner Renee Brewer has built a perfectly curated selection, and lucky Lexingtonians can easily keep up with her finds weekly through newsletters and free tastings.
+Certified sommelier and owner Renee Brewer has built a perfectly curated selection, and lucky Lexingtonians can easily keep up with her finds weekly through newsletters and free tastings.